What Is Meningitis?

 Bacterial meningitis complications can be severe and include neurological problems, such as hearing loss, vision problems, seizures, and learning disabilities.
 Because impaired hearing is a common complication, those who've had bacterial meningitis should have a hearing test after they recover.

 The heart, kidneys, and adrenal glands also might be affected, depending on the cause of the infection.
 Although some kids develop long-lasting neurological problems, most who get a quick diagnosis and treatment recover fully.

 Can Meningitis Be Prevented?

-Kids 2 months to 11 years old who are at higher risk for infection should get the meningococcal conjugate.
-This includes those who:
+Kids 2 months to 11 years old who are at higher risk for infection also should get MenACWY.
+This includes kids who: